adamhsparks/AWD_ShB_Interaction/README.md

 Once logged in, use the Files pane (bottom right) open the folder for this project, and open the `.Rproj` file for this project.
-Once that’s open, you’ll see the `analysis/paper` directory in the Files pane where you can find the R markdown document, and knit them to produce the results in the paper.
+Once that’s open, you’ll see the `analysis/paper` directory in the “Files” pane where you can find the Rmarkdown document, and knit it to produce the results in the paper.
 More information about using RStudio in Docker is available at the [Rocker](https://github.com/rocker-org) [wiki](https://github.com/rocker-org/rocker/wiki/Using-the-RStudio-image)